alexa-samples/alexa-smart-home-e2e-solution-workshop/Lab 2.md

 #### Create a Smart Home Skill

 In this section, we’ll create a Smart Home Skill using the Alexa developer console.
 Alexa developer console provides a simple and convenient way to create and configure the skill.
 Another method is to use ASK CLI, not covered in this tutorial.
-ASK CLI provides additional options to developers, like subscribe to events such as skill enabled, skill disabled etc.
+ASK CLI provides additional options to developers like subscribe to events such as skill enabled, skill disabled etc.

 1. Open the [Alexa Developer Console](https://developer.amazon.com/alexa/console/ask) and click the **Create Skill** button.
 2. Enter the **Skill name**.
 For this solution, keep the default language as English (US).